Sandeep77GT/Resume-Classification-Using-Machine-Learning-Techniques/README.md

-# Resume Classification Using Machine Learning
+# Resume Classification Using Machine Learning Techniques

 This repository contains a deep learning project implemented in a Jupyter Notebook.
 The project involves building, training, and evaluating a neural network model using Python and deep learning libraries such as TensorFlow or PyTorch.